SuryaPrakashPandurangi/SuryaPrakashPandurangi/README.md

 ## Hi there 👋

 I am SuryaPrakash Pandurangi.
-I am a Software Engineer, currently working for Walmart Inc. I am a Full Stack Developer.
+I am a Software Engineer, currently working for Walmart Inc. I am a Full-Stack Developer.
 I worked across various projects in Banking and Financial Services, and in retail.

 ## Programming Languages
-Java
+- Java
-Python
+- Python
-Javascript
+- Javascript
-Typescript
+- Typescript

 <!--